Frequently Asked DWI Questions

 If I’m convicted, will I lose my driving privileges?

 It’s possible.
 The judge is required to take your license if the charging documents are legally sufficient and if you were found to have a blood alcohol concentration of .08 or greater.
 If we are able to offer any evidence that rebuts the charges, you may be able to hold onto your license until the case is resolved.
 You may also request a hardship license, allowing you to drive to and from work.
 We can help you make this request.
 There are many other complex issues involved in DWI cases.
-Call my office, Timothy J. Hennessy, PLLC, of Williamsville at 716-276-0980, or email.
+Call my office, Timothy J. Hennessy, PLLC, of Buffalo at 716-276-0980, or email.
 I’m happy to answer basic questions, whether you decide to work with us or not.